camptocamp/c2cgeoportal/doc/integrator/internationalization.rst

 .. note::

-   All the ``#, fuzzy`` strings should be verified and the line should be removed.
-   (If the line is not removed, the localisation will not be used.)
+   All the ``#, fuzzy`` strings should be verified and the line should be removed (if the line is not removed, the localisation will not be used).

 ----
 CGXP